odoo/odoo/doc/howtos/rdtraining/01_architecture.rst

     :alt: Three-tier architecture

 The presentation tier is a combination of HTML5, JavaScript and CSS.
-The logic tier is exclusively written in Python, while the data tier only supports PostgreSQL as an RDBM.
+The logic tier is exclusively written in Python, while the data tier only supports PostgreSQL as an RDBMS.

 Depending on the scope of your module, the Odoo development can be done in any of these tiers.
 Therefore, before going any further, it may be a good idea to refresh your memory if you don't have